-Ceramics play a big part in the retail plans of visitors to Ibiza, despite all the clay having to be imported.
+Ceramics play a big part in the retail plans of visitors to Ibiza.
 It's worth looking out for local independent potters selling their creations from their own workshops.
-Leather goods are also well represented and the island has quite a reputation for the quality of its shoe manufacturing.
+Leather goods are also well represented, and the island has quite a reputation for the quality of its shoe manufacturing.

 The main shopping streets in Ibiza Town are Vara del Rey and Rosello.
 Ibiza’s equivalent of the high street has stores hidden inside old buildings; look out for straw bags trimmed with leather or brightly coloured raffia.
 Dalt Vila, on the other hand, is a treasure trove of artisan wares and individual boutiques, all independently owned.
 Look beyond the restaurants and bars to find storefronts muddled in amongst the creaky doorways selling unusual and inexpensive jewellery, bags and moccasins.

 The long and firmly established hippy community has quite a retail presence with weekly markets held at a number of locations including Ibiza Town, the Punta Arabi at Es Canar on Wednesdays and the Las Dalias market in San Carlos on Saturdays.
 On offer are all manner of artisan decorations and adornments for the home and body including jewellery, paintings, pottery and clothing.
 Local wines, spirits, salt and olive oil also make good gifts and souvenirs.

 Mon-Sat 0930-1330 and 1630-2000 tends to be the rule of smaller shops whilst the majority of larger department stores, supermarkets and malls stay open from 1000-2200.